oeminaga/PlexusNet/README.md

 @This package was built on the Keras framework and easily allows using the PlexusNet architecture for research projects.

-@To Install: pip3 install git+https://github.com/oeminaga/PlexusNet.git
+@To Install: pip3 install git+https://github.com/oeminaga/PlexusNet.git <br />
-@Please install tensorflow before using this package.
+@Please install tensorflow before using this package. <br />

 #An example code to use the package: